elastic/logstash-docs-md/docs/vpr/v0-0-1-plugins-filters-elastic_integration.md

 Read on for a guide to configuration, or jump to the [complete list of configuration options](v0-0-1-plugins-filters-elastic_integration.md#v0.0.1-plugins-filters-elastic_integration-options).

-## Connecting to {{es}} [v0.0.1-plugins-filters-elastic_integration-connecting_to_elasticsearch]
+## Connecting to Elasticsearch [v0.0.1-plugins-filters-elastic_integration-connecting_to_elasticsearch]

-This plugin communicates with {{es}} to identify which ingest pipeline should be run for a given event, and to retrieve the ingest pipeline definitions themselves.
-You must configure this plugin to point to {{es}} using exactly one of:
+This plugin communicates with Elasticsearch to identify which ingest pipeline should be run for a given event, and to retrieve the ingest pipeline definitions themselves.
+You must configure this plugin to point to Elasticsearch using exactly one of:

 * A Cloud Id (see [`cloud_id`](v0-0-1-plugins-filters-elastic_integration.md#v0.0.1-plugins-filters-elastic_integration-cloud_id))
 * A list of one or more host URLs (see [`hosts`](v0-0-1-plugins-filters-elastic_integration.md#v0.0.1-plugins-filters-elastic_integration-hosts))